Wednesday, August 27, 2014

 CQOD makes numerous features and links available.
 Here are some important links to help you get around:

-Previous day’s CQOD (Bernard of Clairvaux) Or, request CQOD in plain-text form: After entering and sending your email address, check your mailbox.
+Previous day’s CQOD (Donne) Or, request CQOD in plain-text form: After entering and sending your email address, check your mailbox.

 This month’s CQODs